Landscapes of the Soul

 A constant, tactile fascination with place, geology and geography.

 In them I find vastness, insignificance, permanence, transience, chance and pattern, creation and destruction.
 All twins : in each there is the presence of the other.
+These drive the emotion of my work.

 At its heart is a need to escape, to wait and listen and respond; and by looking inwards at my reactions find some kind of freedom and understanding.